-At the Craig Newmark Graduate School of Journalism at the City University of New York, we have a simple goal: to attract a diverse group of the highest caliber aspiring journalists to our academic programs, then to guide and support them every step of the way, from application to graduation and beyond.
+At the Craig Newmark Graduate School of Journalism, we have a simple goal: to attract a diverse group of the highest caliber aspiring journalists to our academic programs, then to guide and support them every step of the way, from application to graduation and beyond.

 You will learn in a small, intimate community where the average class size is 11 students.